Millerton, Kansas

 Millerton is an unincorporated community in Sumner County, Kansas, United States.
-It is located about 5 miles northeast of Conway Springs at the intersection of N Maple Rd and W 123rd Ave N, next to the railroad.
+It is located approximately five miles northeast of Conway Springs at the intersection of N Maple Rd and W 123rd Ave N, adjacent to the railroad.

 History

 Millerton had a post office from 1875 until 1912, but the post office there was called Rolling Green until 1884.

 Education

 The community is served by Clearwater USD 264 public school district.